holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-brief-introduction.md

 ### Flexible interfacing

 Your Holochain app is like a microservice on the user's device.
-Connect to it locally and securely via HTTP or WebSocket using your favorite GUI toolkit, an IoT device on the local network, or even a humble bash script.
+Connect to it locally and securely via HTTP or WebSocket using your favorite GUI toolkit, a 'glue' service written in Node.JS, or even a humble shell script.

 ### Peer-to-peer hosting

-Holo Host offers a bridge from Holochain to the web, so you can deploy into the cloud and let a marketplace of distributed hosts serve your app as if it were a traditional web app.
+Holo Hosting offers a bridge from Holochain to the web, so you can deploy into the cloud and let a marketplace of distributed hosts serve your app as if it were a traditional web app.